CLCA Responds To Coronavirus

 Updated: 4 p.m., April 20, 2020

 Are your workers essential?
 CLCA’s exclusive legal opinion suggests “Yes, for some Californians!”
 CLCA is continuing its efforts to help members and the entire California green industry navigate the challenges of the past month.
 A key assist came from CLCA’s legal counsel, who crafted a powerful opinion on how your work as landscape professionals fits the state’s definition of “essential.”

-To receive a PDF with the exclusive legal opinion tailored to members of California’s green industry, complete this form.
-You will also receive a sample cover letter you can complete and use should any of your crew be approached about “why are you working?”
+The exclusive legal opinion tailored to members of California’s green industry is posted to this members-only web page.
+It also contains a sample cover letter you can complete and use should any of your crew be approached about “why are you working?”

 Updated: 3 p.m., April 15, 2020

 Finding Inspiration During ‘The Pause’

 Not motivated while sheltering in place?
 Scott Wentworth, President of Wentworth Landscapes, asks Jim Paluch, President of JP Horizons, where green industry professionals can find the inspiration and energy to take action on those great ideas we know we should be doing, and move past the obstacles that so often appear and hinder our follow through.
 The result is an inspirational and practical hour of exchanging ideas that will help us all establish the next steps we need to take during “The Pause” to do the things we know we should do.